10-inchx54-inch resin tank

 Flow meter measures water and regenerates based on water use, not time, conserving salt and water

-Contains 1.5 cubic feet of high capacity resin capable of removing up to 48,000 grains of hardness between regeneration cycles
+Contains 1.5 cubic feet of fine resin capable of removing up to 48,000 grains of compensated hardness (hardness factoring in iron and manganese) between regeneration cycles

 Treats a maximum flow rate of 12 gallons per minute